-(From May of 2004, the National Library of Australia archives this site annually.
+(From May of 2004, to 2015 the National Library of Australia archived this site annually.
 See e.g. here)

 BIOGRAPHICAL NOTE FOR JOHN RAY